jack3898/fakeyou.ts/README.md

 No, unfortunately. 😔 It is best you create your own web server that uses this package to build your app.

-Interestingly, the packages this project depends on are cross-platform, and it uses JS-native APIs when available like `crypto` and `fetch` and will work if it wasn't for CORS!
-If CORS did not exist, I could tweak this project in only a few hours for first-class browser support.
+Interestingly, the packages this project depends on are cross-platform, and it uses JS-native APIs when available like `crypto` and `fetch` so if CORS did not exist, I could tweak this project in only a few hours for first-class browser support.
 This package is 99% ready!
-There's just a technical limitation that I cannot overcome.
+CORS is just the blocker.

 ### Does it work with Deno?